how to improve cash flow with factoring

 We have clients who want to use factoring only when its right for their business with contracts that enable them to factor as many (or as few) invoices as they desire.
 We believe that letting factoring clients retain control of these types of decisions is important, because it has a big impact on their organization as well as how satisfied they will be with our receivables financing service.
 Invoice factoring becomes an even more practical and helpful financing solution when you stay in control.

-6. You simply don’t want to be locked in to a long-term contract.
+6. You simply don’t want to be locked into a long-term contract.

 Depending on the agreement you choose, you won’t have to sign a long-term factoring contract.
-Remember that this can be a matter of negotiation which could encourage Factors to offer you an agreement with lower rates, higher advances or some other perk.
+Remember that this can be a matter of negotiation, which could encourage Factors to offer you an agreement with lower rates, higher advances, or some other perk.

 We want to earn your business and referrals.
 We believe that once work with us you’ll be so pleased with the level of professional and personal service that you won’t want to leave.
 If at any time, you feel that the level of service provided by our team isn’t meeting your needs anymore, you’re free to leave without the fear of a long-term contract or exit penalties hanging over your head.